 The course will include:

-- Two 2-hour online sessions
+- One three-hour online sessions

 - Workbook filled with worksheets and resources to guide your process